Eva-McLoughlin/CS3012-github-access/README.md

 PLOTS:
+(Screenshots of interactive graphs 1 and 2 are uploaded as files in this repo).

 plot1 -> A barchart of how many followers each of cassidke follower's has.
 Gives an insight into which of her follower's are the most influential.